RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Appendix

 For video inpainting experiments, we use the following datasets:

-\textbf{Details of usage.} DAVIS 2016 contains 50 short videos (3–4s) with 3,455 densely annotated frames at 1080p resolution, split into 30 training and 20 validation clips~\citep{perazzi2016benchmark}.
+\textbf{Details of usage.} DAVIS 2016 contains 50 short videos, split into 30 training and 20 validation clips~\citep{perazzi2016benchmark}.
 We use two video inpainting models—OP~\citep{oh2019onion} and VI~\citep{kim2019recurrent}—to generate corrupted–reconstructed frame pairs for training.

-The MOSE dataset includes videos and object masks across 36 categories with complex scenarios, such as occlusions and dense crowds~\citep{ding2023mose}.
+The MOSE dataset includes videos and object masks with complex scenarios~\citep{ding2023mose}.
 We use the validation split of 100 clips as a test set for evaluating, using three methods: E2FGVI~\citep{li2022towards}, FuseFormer~\citep{liu2021fuseformer}, and STTN~\citep{zeng2020learning} models to create validation datasets.